 14 Principles of Henri Fayol's Management

-Last Updated On -06 Feb 2025
+Last Updated On -27 Mar 2025

 14 Principles of Henri Fayol's Management

-Even though they were developed a century ago, they still continue to influence modern practices, making them much more effective.
+Even though they were developed a century ago, they continue to influence modern practices, making them much more effective.

 What are the 14 Principles of Henri Fayol’s Management?